trbKnl/portserver/README.md

 # Portserver

-In this repository you will find a backend for [`port`](https://github.com/eyra/port).
+In this repository you will find a backend for [port](https://github.com/eyra/port).
-The main purpose of this repository is to provide the user with a basic backend that could be used:
+The main purpose of this repository is to provide the user with a basic backend that could be used to:

-* to play around with [`port`](https://github.com/eyra/port) including a backend.
+* play around with [port](https://github.com/eyra/port) including a backend.
-* to deploy `port` using a database a storage solution for donated data
+* deploy port using a database as a storage solution for donated data

 This backend handles:

-1. The serving of a `port` app (created by forking [`port`](https://github.com/eyra/port)), and tailoring to your own needs)
+1. The serving of a port app (created by forking [port](https://github.com/eyra/port)), and tailoring to your own needs)
-2. Handles the storing of the data
+2. Handles the storage of the data

 ## Features

-The `portserver` backend provides:
+The portserver backend provides:

 1. *A means to store donated data locally when developing*

-Donated data gets stored data locally when `portserver` is run in development mode.
+Donated data gets stored data locally when portserver is run in development mode.
 This allows for immediate inspection (your own) donated data so you can perform very small local data donation yourself.

 2. *A means to store data encrypted in a postgresql database*